 Program Proposal Resources

 Selection CriteriaRequests will be reviewed first by the Center for Global Education and Experience (CGEE) to assess viability, marketability, operational risk, budget/cost, and the general quality of the learning experience.
-This review will also include the Director of Academic Administration, to examine budget implications of the course request.
+This review will also include the Assistant Provost for Global Education to examine budget implications of the course request.

 Only programs that are viable, marketable, safe and affordable will then be reviewed by the Academic Affairs Council (AAC) and/or the Graduate Academic Affairs Council (GAAC) to ensure academic integrity of all courses taught by the University.
 Ultimate decision on course academic rigor lies with AAC/GACC with recommendation from CGEE and Academic Affairs regarding viability and other factors not related to academic content.